Language Model (LM) Invoker

 Using a Pydantic BaseModel (Recommended)

-You can define your expected response format as a Pydantic class.
+You can define your expected output format as a Pydantic class.
 This ensures strong type safety and makes the output easier to work with in Python.

 Output: